Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems

 \subsection{Resolves}

 The need to resolve a problem with the same $A$ and $b$, but a smaller $\Delta$ is a common occurrence in trust-region methods, since such a mechanism is used to guarantee convergence when the current solution has proved unsatisfactory \cite{ConnGoulToin00}.
-This is easy to accommodate within Algorithm~\ref{algorithm-trek}; the data generated by the previous call to the algorithm is retained, and the `''for loop'' re-entered with $k$ taking the value $k_{\mbox{ stop}}$ that it last had.
-The motivation is simply that although the segment of the manifold $\calS(A,b)$ we have observed may now have to expand slightly, it may well be that there is little actual difference; the data provided in Appendix~\ref{sec:detailed numerical experiments} indicates that in only two of ninety six cases examined were any further extended Krylov iterations necessary, and thus that resolves are generally very inexpensive.
+This is easy to accommodate within Algorithm~\ref{algorithm-trek}; the data generated by the previous call to the algorithm is retained, and the ``for loop'' re-entered with $k$ taking the value $k_{\mbox{ stop}}$ that it last had.
+The motivation is simply that although the subspace $\calK_{2k}(A,b)$ that we have used to approximate $\calS(A,b)$ might now need to expand slightly, it may well be that there is little actual difference; the data provided in Appendix~\ref{sec:detailed numerical experiments} indicates that in only six of ninety three cases examined were any further extended Krylov iterations necessary, and thus that resolves are generally very inexpensive.
 Examining the bound \req{rate} given in Proposition~\ref{prop:convergence_rate} in Appendix~\ref{sec:convergence analysis}, and looking at Figure~\ref{fig:E}, we see that the convergence rate of the extended Krylov subspace improves for $\sigma$ beyond a certain point, which is consistent with this observation.
 Although other methods can also take advantage of resolves, all that we are aware of still require significant extra computation.